PhilipeVR/devoir1-300005564/README.md

 | Design 3: Store cartesian coordinates only | Simply returned | Computed on demand, but not stored |
 | Design 6: Interface with designs 2 and 3 as classes implementing it. | Depends on the concrete class used | Depends on the concrete class used |

-6. Remplacez le fichier [TESTING.md] (/ pointcp / TESTING.md) et décrivez clairement
+6. Remplacez le fichier [TESTING.md] (/pointcp/TESTING.md) et décrivez clairement

 * comment vous avez fait les tests,
 * exemples de résultats de l'exécution des tests